NEZNAMY/TAB/.github/wiki/feature_guide_placeholder_output_replacements.md

 Once configured, replacements are applied as the placeholder output everywhere.
 It is not directly possible to use original output in one place and replaced in another.

 If you need this, you should consider [conditional placeholders](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Conditional-placeholders) instead.
-If conditional placeholders would be too complicated to use, there are alternate ways.
+If conditional placeholders are too complicated to use, there are alternate ways.
 The main point of the solution is to create different placeholder that eventually calls the same function and returns the same result.
 This can be done by "wrapping" the placeholder into another one.
 The easiest way using existing TAB's functions is using animations.
 Create an animation with a single frame that contains the placeholder and configure replacements for that placeholder instead.
 <details>
   <summary>Example for %ping%</summary>